truhy/adc_f2h_uart_de10nano/readme.md

 1. Eject SD card if there is one in the slot
 2. Connect USB Blaster II cable
 3. Connect a USB cable between the UART-USB connector on the DE10-Nano and your computer
-4. Start a serial terminal program such as PuTTY and set it to serial mode, 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
+4. Start a serial terminal program such as PuTTY and set it to use the correct serial port, with settings 115200 baud, 8 data bits, 1 stop bit, no parity, no control flow
 5. On Windows run the script rundemo-win.bat, or on linux run rundemo-linux.sh
 6. Wait for U-Boot to boot up and quartus to program the FPGA.
 You should see a bunch of U-Boot messages in the serial terminal program
 7. The 12-bit sample reads are displayed in hex format